intel/memory-usage-analyzer/tests/madvise/README.md

 Collect data and generate reports for all the compressors for single-page.
 Depending on the number of IAA devices on the system, the setup scripts needs to be modified.
 The list of compressors and datasets can be modified as needed.
 ```
+    # Be at the right directory
+    cd memory-usage-analyzer/tests/madvise

     # For all 4 devices` per socket
     ./collect_single_page.sh  | tee single_page.txt